Anyone who tells a lie has not a pure heart, and cannot make a good soup…Ludwig van Beethoven

 I’m keeping this entry short and sweet (or, more accurately, hot and sour) with a soup recipe; it’s what we had for dinner last night.

-My next book (Enlightened Soups) is in process and I’m behind on my testing schedule, so soup is definitely on for the days to come; I hope everyone is feeling slurpy for the coming week!(Don’t worry—I haven’t forgotten my pledge of lighter chocolate goodies for Valentine’s Day, too.
-They’re coming!)
+My next book (Enlightened Soups) is in process and I’m behind on my testing schedule, so soup is definitely on for the days to come.

-I could have happily glugged multiple bowls of Chinese take-out hot & sour soup this past week.
+It’s freezing this week, so I could have happily glugged multiple bowls of soup all day, every day.
 I’m especially partial to piquant foods when I’m weary; something about heat and tang revives me with a pleasant jolt through my system.
-But alas, Nacogdoches’s Chinese food restaurants give me the willies (among other things unsuitable for mention in a food blog!), so I had to put my appetite on hold.

 Two bowls of this made me feel like a new woman.